meilisearch/engine-team/issue-templates/dependency-issue.md

 This issue is about updating Meilisearch dependencies:
-  - [ ] In meilisearch:
-    - ⚠️ Some repositories may contain subdirectories (like heed, charabia, or deserr).
+  - [ ] Update Meilisearch dependencies - ⚠️ Some repositories may contain subdirectories (like heed, charabia, or deserr).
 Take care of updating these as well in the main crate.
 This won't be done automatically by `cargo ugrade`.
     - [ ] [charabia](https://github.com/meilisearch/charabia/)
     - [ ] [heed](https://github.com/meilisearch/heed/)
     - [ ] [roaring-rs](https://github.com/RoaringBitmap/roaring-rs/)